litl/rauth/README.markdown

-# Webauth: OAuth 1.0/a for Python
+# Webauth: OAuth 1.0/a and 2.0 for Python

-Webauth is a package providing OAuth 1.0/a consumer support.
-The package is written as a hook over the superb Python Requests package.
+Webauth is a package providing OAuth 1.0/a and 2.0 consumer support.
+The package is wrapped around the superb Python Requests.

 ## Installation